 Adding Precision Computer Numerical Control (CNC) to the Vertical Milling Machine

 A computer numerically controlled (CNC) mill can produce high-quality parts with minimal operator involvement.
-Special motors and precise measuring tools called stepping motors choose the tools, move the table and head, and machine the parts to exact and repeatable dimensions.
-Many parts produced on machines like the CNC Supra Vertical Knee Mill are too complex and time-consuming to attempt on a manual mill.
+This advanced machine utilizes special motors and precise measuring tools (stepping motors) to select the tools, move the table and head, and machine the parts according to exact and repeatable dimensions.
+For instance, the CNC Supra Vertical Knee Mill can efficiently create complex components that would otherwise be too time-consuming for manual milling.

-Machinists trained in G-code programming establish the proper sequence for CNC machines.
-Even operators without advanced programming knowledge can quickly become familiar and comfortable with user-friendly CAM software, making edits to the program and even creating some basic programs.
+G-code programming is the foundation for CNC machining, and machinists trained in this language establish the appropriate sequence for CNC machines.
+Additionally, operators without extensive programming knowledge can quickly familiarize themselves with user-friendly CAM software, allowing them to edit existing programs or create basic programs.

 The CNC Supra Vertical Knee Mill

-This versatile CNC mill with DRO is ideal for hobbyists, machine shops of all sizes, product development, high productions work, engraving, and teaching tools in vocational-technical schools and science labs.
+This versatile CNC mill with DRO is ideal for hobbyists, machine shops of all sizes, product development, high production work, engraving, and teaching tools in vocational-technical schools and science labs.

-Look at a few of the specifications for the heavy-duty CNC SUPRA 10×54 Vertical Knee Mill:
+Look at a few of the specifications for the heavy-duty CNC SUPRA 10Ć54 Vertical Knee Mill:

 The Supra is a rugged machine tool made in the U.S.A. and backed by a one-year warranty with unlimited tech support.
 Check out the rest of the specs and features here, then call us at 626-962-9300 or email us at sales@cncmasters.com.
 Contact us for an appointment and visit our facility in Irwindale, CA.